idec-teams/2025_LZU-MEDICINE-CHINA/docs/team/members.md

 ## Weitao Wang

-I hope to leverage this iGEM opportunity to enhance my skills, and I am eager to see our efforts propel this year's iGEM to even greater heights than last year.
+I hope to leverage this iDEC opportunity to enhance my skills, and I am eager to see our efforts propel this year's iDEC to even greater heights than last year.

 ![](https://static.igem.wiki/teams/5562/members/wangweitao.webp)